 In addition to the seven cervical vertebrae, cervical anatomy features eight cervical nerve roots (C1-C8) that branch from the spinal cord and control motor and sensory abilities for different parts of the body.

-Each cervical nerve is named based on the lower cervical vertebra that it runs between.
-As an example, the C6 nerve root runs between the C5 vertebra and the C6 vertebra.
+The top seven cervical nerves are named based on the lower of the two cervical vertebrae that it runs between.
+As an example, the C6 nerve root runs beneath the C5 vertebra and above the C6 vertebra.
+The C8 nerve root, however, runs between the C7 vertebra and T1 vertebra.

 Cervical Nerve Functions